MarB-T/alx-higher_level_programming/0x00-python-hello_world/README.md

 9-easter_egg.py: Dispays The Zen of Python by Tim Peters 10-check_cycle.c: Checks the presence of a cycle in a singly linked list 100-write.py: prints string to stderr using write
+101-compile: Compiles python script in env variable using py_compile function and craete a .pyc file